Skip to main content

 3. Be flagged as “actively inviting” reviews

 These rules favour paying accounts, but free accounts can qualify.
 Point 3 (actively inviting users) is usually the sticking point.
 There is a hidden tick-box in your admin panel to let TP know you are actively asking for reviews.
-Find that, tick it, and you’re set.
+Find that option, tick it, and you are all set.

 In late 2019, TrustPilot synchronised their categories with those used by Google Ads.
 If you are running PPC or retargeting it makes sense to choose categories that match your paid audience.